0000duck/realm_renderer/README.md

 - New function 'RRender_ModelGetMeta'
 - New function 'RRender_PrimitiveSetMeta'
 - New function 'RRender_PrimitiveGetMeta'
-1.0.1
-- New function 'RRender_CollisionBillboards'
-- New function 'RRender_CollisionModels'
-- New function 'RRender_TextureGetWidth'
-- New function 'RRender_TextureGetHeight'

 # Lodepng License
 Copyright (c) 2005-2020.
 Lode Vandevenne